-At 18:30 GMT on Wednesday the 22nd October 2014, Index on Censorship and the Frontline Club hosted a debate on the future of journalism.
-This debate was in English and took place at 13 Norfolk Place, London.
+On Wednesday the 22nd October 2014, Index on Censorship and the Frontline Club hosted a debate on the future of journalism.

 As part of the launch of the autumn edition of the Index on Censorship magazine, a lively, participatory discussion of the future of journalism took place at London’s Frontline Club.

 This sold-out event was chaired by columnist, author and Index on Censorship chairman David Aaronovitch.
 The panel also included professor of journalism, Richard Sambrook; director of Hostage UK, Rachel Briggs; former Reuters Afghanistan correspondent, Amie Ferris-Rotman; and Raymond Joseph, a data journalist and former regional editor of the South African Sunday Times, who appeared via Skype from South Africa.

 The ensuing discussion looked at serious issues affecting journalists today – from surveillance and encryption, to kidnappings and how the media themselves cover such emotive events – as the panel sought to tackle questions about whether changes within journalism will leave the public knowing more or less than they have in the past.

 Key questions which the participants looked to address were:

 – Will new technologies bring us more substantial, in depth information?